-Scalar DB v1 is a distributed storage abstraction and client-coordinated distributed transaction manager on top of the storage.
-This design document briefly explains its background, design and implementation.
+Scalar DB is a library that makes non-ACID databases/storages ACID-compliant.
+This design document briefly explains its background, design, and implementation.

 Background and Objectives